paulro1575/rmm-services-server-app/README.md

 ```
  - **Login:**  POST `http://{HOST}:{PORT}/rmmservices/login`

-This method is public, the customer can use it to sign in into API and get the JWT TOKEN.
+This endpoint is public, the customer can use it to sign in into API and get the JWT TOKEN.
 The request body should be:
 ```json
 {
   "id": 1,
   "username": "new-user"
 }
 ```
 The response should be `200 OK` status code with no response body, but 1 header value named token.
-The token is needed to be used in private endpoints requests.
+The token will be used in private endpoints requests.

 ####  Service

  - **Create Service:** POST `http://{HOST}:{PORT}/rmmservices/service/`

- This method is private, it requires a header value called `Authorization` with a valid token.
+ This endpoint is private, it requires a header value called `Authorization` with a valid token.
  It saves a Service into database, the request body should be:
  ```json
 {